Minor league football (gridiron): New resurgence

 The last two were developmental-level leagues.
 The first was Pacific Pro Football, founded in 2017 and designed for non-NFL eligible players; it was abandoned in mid-2020 after several investors backed out, and was reformatted to a scouting event called HUB Football.
 The other, Your Call Football, did start, lasted from 2018 to 2019, and featured concepts that gave the fans the power to control the outcome, which were also adopted by the indoor Fan Controlled Football league, but was abandoned when its parent company moved on to adapting the technology in other sporting environments.

-Since 2017, a developmental league called The Spring League (TSL) was aimed at professional athletes but acted as "instructional league and showcase for professional football talent" with abbreviated seasons.
+From 2017 to 2021, a developmental league called The Spring League (TSL) was aimed at professional athletes but acted as "instructional league and showcase for professional football talent" with abbreviated seasons.
+Its fall 2020 and spring 2021 seasons were notable for their operations inside bubbles without spectators, allowing them to play through the pandemic.
 On June 3, 2021, TSL owner Brian Woods announced that he had acquired the remaining extant trademarks of the United States Football League and launched a USFL-branded league in 2022, with Fox Sports owning the league and reportedly committing $150 million over three years to its operations, essentially ending the five years run of TSL, and establishing the USFL as a new high-level minor league.

+In late 2023, the XFL and USFL merged to form a new league, taking the name United Football League.
+The league comprises four former XFL teams and four former USFL teams.
+After the 2025 season, Mike Repole took a controlling minority stake in the league and substantially overhauled it.